 - Scheduling jobs and assigning crew leaders and project managers to jobs.

-- Payroll and sometimes invoicing (at my company, the project managers invoice the customers).
+- Payroll and sometimes invoicing (at some companies, the project managers invoice the customers).

 - Preparing reports.